 Master of Arts in Women’s and Gender Studies

 The MA in Women’s & Gender Studies combines advanced Women’s & Gender Studies courses in feminist theory, research methods, global feminisms, and selected topics with graduate-level courses in many disciplines.
-Many faculty members at UWM are Women’s & Gender Studies offers over 90 core and cross-listed courses drawn from approximately thirty departments across campus, taught by our own faculty, as well as a number of affiliated faculty.
+Currently Women’s & Gender Studies offers over 90 core and cross-listed courses drawn from approximately thirty departments across campus, taught by our own faculty, as well as a number of affiliated faculty.

 To earn an MA in Women’s & Gender Studies, students must complete 30 credits.
 Fifteen credits are in required Women’s & Gender Studies courses: